-The Earth is made of parts or layers, like a hard boiled egg.
-At the center is a core of iron.
-Around that is an outer core of iron and rock so hot the rock is melted.
+The Earth is made of layers or parts, like a hard boiled egg.
+It has three layers-core, mantle, and crust.
+At the center is a solid core of iron.
+Around that is the outer core, made of iron and rock so hot the rock is melted.
 This liquid rock is called magma.
 The middle layer is a mixture of rock and magma called the mantle.
 The shell of the Earth-with the oceans and mountains-is called the crust.